justynath/heritage-house-price-predictor/README.md

 * I used **emoji icons** in the dashboard interface, enabled via MacOS keyboard shortcuts.
 * The **business case** and user story were adapted from the Handbook: Heritage Housing Issues provided by Code Institute.
 * Some code snippets and functions were adapted from the **Code Institute Data Analysis & Machine Learning Toolkit**.

+### Acknowledgements

+* Many thanks to my mentor Mo Shami, for his support and guidance on the execution of the project.

 [Back to Top](#top)